 You can spend as much or as little as you want on most weaving tools.
 Some tools can even be improvised by using something from around your house!

 Tapestry needles are blunt and have a large eye for the yarn.
 They usually come either straight or with a bent tip.
 I use both, but sometimes find the bent tip helpful when not using any shed tools.
 An extra long tapestry needle is also really helpful for when you are weaving on a loom without a shed.
 It allows you to go farther with less work!
+Learn more about the different types of tapestry needles HERE.

 To compress your weft while weaving you will need something to beat it down.
 You can use a beater made for weaving (more comfortable to hold, usually allows you to beat harder, and probably spaced correctly for your EPI) or just a common hair comb or fork you can find around your house.